Lattice QCD: Fermions on the lattice

+where $\det D(U)$ is referred to as the fermion determinant.

+The choice of fermion action is complicated by the fermion doubling problem as a consequence of the Nielsen-Ninomiya theorem.
+In practice the Nielsen-Ninomiya theorem is typically circumvented by violating one of its assumptions, often by breaking chiral symmetry; see fermion doubling for a list of fermions used in practice.

+Continuum Limit

+Numeric calculations typically operate on a lattice with finite lattice spacing $a$, however QCD is typically defined and understood as a continuum theory, and such a scale does not exist either theoretically or experimentally.

+Consequently, in order to obtain physical results a continuum limit $a \to 0$ is required.
+In practice this is accomplished by performing simulations at different lattice spacings, and then extrapolating to $a = 0$.

+Taking a continuum limit in lattice QCD is complicated by the fact that the lattice spacing is not an input parameter; instead the action is determined in terms of the bare coupling $g$ and input fermion masses.

+In this context, the contiuum limit can be understood as a second order phase transition, with different choices of discretized action leading to universal behavior in the limit, provided that the theory is appropriately renormalized.

+For QCD, interpreting the bare coupling as a renormalized coupling $g(a)$ at the lattice spacing scale, as a consequence of asymptotic freedom the continuum limit is obtained for $g \to 0$.

 Lattice perturbation theory

 In lattice perturbation theory physical quantities (such as the scattering matrix) are expanded in powers of the lattice spacing, a.
 The results are used primarily to renormalize Lattice QCD Monte-Carlo calculations.
 In perturbative calculations both the operators of the action and the propagators are calculated on the lattice and expanded in powers of a.
 When renormalizing a calculation, the coefficients of the expansion need to be matched with a common continuum scheme, such as the MS-bar scheme, otherwise the results cannot be compared.
 The expansion has to be carried out to the same order in the continuum scheme and the lattice one.

 The lattice regularization was initially introduced by Wilson as a framework for studying strongly coupled theories non-perturbatively.
 However, it was found to be a regularization suitable also for perturbative calculations.
 Perturbation theory involves an expansion in the coupling constant, and is well-justified in high-energy QCD where the coupling constant is small, while it fails completely when the coupling is large and higher order corrections are larger than lower orders in the perturbative series.
 In this region non-perturbative methods, such as Monte-Carlo sampling of the correlation function, are necessary.

 Lattice perturbation theory can also provide results for condensed matter theory.
 One can use the lattice to represent the real atomic crystal.
 In this case the lattice spacing is a real physical value, and not an artifact of the calculation which has to be removed (a UV regulator), and a quantum field theory can be formulated and solved on the physical lattice.